1d51/mv-mod-loader/README.md

 The plugin can handle working on top of an already modified game, but a clean install is always recommended.
 Once the plugin is installed, there should be no need to install mods the usual way, instead of how it's explained here.

+### Merging Icon Sets
+This plugin has a very rudimentary icon set merging function.
+It's disabled by default, as it assumes that all the game's icons in `www/img/system/IconSet.png` take up the same space.
+That is, when one is placed on top of another, no part of the bottom one remains visible.
+If this applies to your game, you can enable this functionality by setting **$.Config.mergeIcons** to true, within the plugin's code.

 ## User Instructions
 When the plugin is loaded into a game, a new menu option will be added to the start menu, called **mods**.
 In said menu, it's possible to enable and disable mods.
 It's also possible to reorder mods using **Page Up** and **Page Down** (usually a combination of the **FN** key and arrow keys).
 When the list of active mods or their order changes, the game will shut down and, on next launch, it'll load with said mods.